CSCfi/csc-user-guide/docs/apps/geoconda.md

 The `geoconda` module is available in Puhti:

-* 3.9.10 (Singularity installation, for normal use-case, this should not have an influence on usage)
+* 3.9.10 (Singularity installation with wrappers, for normal use-case, this should not have an influence on usage)
 * 3.8.8 (Singularity installation with wrappers, for normal use-case, this should not have an influence on usage)
 * 3.8-deprecated
 * 3.7-deprecated